 Marriage was supposed to announce publicly to anyone that would listen, here is my partner, they will protect me, comfort me, stand by me against anyone that dare intrude into our partnership.

 Now its over and you are rudely reminded of this daily, hourly.
-Everything around you seems in some way to remind you that you have been suspended from the marriage club.
+Everything around you seems in some way to remind you that you have been suspended from the marriage club and you are in the grieving cycle club.

 Divorce is a public statement.
 It’s a statement that is loaded with as much or even more baggage as marriage ever did.
 Even in today’s society where half of all marriages fail the pain is not any less given that it almost considered “normal”.